 What Other Factors Affect Rolling Resistance?

-1. Ground conditions
+- 1. Ground conditions

-2. Load conditions.
+- 2. Load conditions.

 Rolling on loose terrain will add some effort for the tires to move forward.
 The additional load will also increase the rolling resistance because the deeper the tire sinks into the terrain/road, the higher the effort to keep moving.

 Improper tire pressure will inevitably influence the rolling resistance.
 Underinflated tires lose their shape and more effort is needed to propel more rubber on the road.
-It's essential to keep tire pressure below the recommended levels.
+It's essential to keep tire pressure at the recommended levels.

 Does Weight Affect Rolling Resistance?

 Yes, it does.
-The more weight you put on your vehicle, the more effort it will take to run on the road.
+The more weight you put on your vehicle, the more effort it will take to roll on the road.
 Specialists recommend avoiding overloading the vehicle with unnecessary stuff that adds extra pounds.
 Also, drivers must take into account the load capacity of their tires.

 What is the Rolling Resistance at Zero Speed?